charliedchen/charliedchen/README.md

 Hi, I'm Charlie

 I'm a PhD candidate in Imaging Science at Washington University in St. Louis.
-You can read more about my work at [charliedchen.github.io](https://charliedchen.github.io/).
-I'm also pretty interested in stuff outside of imaging.
-I'll add those to the website someday.
+You can read a short summary of my work so far at [charliedchen.github.io](https://charliedchen.github.io/).

 <!---
 charliedchen/charliedchen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.